Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Formation Control

-We utilize $m=p$ agents, with positions denoted by \eqref{eq:multi_agent_state} and an intended formation described by the set $\mc{A}$.
-By defining our formation in terms of $\mc{A}$ we can exploit the notation from \eqref{eq:distance_coupled_position} to approximate the position of the agents in the anchor frame (discussed in Section \ref{sect:formation_equivalence_in_the_anchor_frame}).
+We utilize $m=p$ agents, with positions denoted by $X$ and an intended formation described by the set $\mc{A}$.
+By defining our formation in terms of $\mc{A}$ we can use the notation from \eqref{eq:distance-coupled_position}; approximating the positions of the agents in the anchor frame as discussed in Section \ref{sect:formation_equivalence_in_the_anchor_frame}.

 In this scenario, each agent acts as an anchor for the others and vice versa.
-Thus, for an agent, $x_k$, we have the \textit{agent-distance} set, $\mc{D}(x_k, X)$, which is defined similarly to \eqref{eq:anchor_distance_set}.
-We note that, in this form, the $k$-th element of the agent-distance set is always equal to $0$.
+Thus, for an agent $x_k$, we have the \textit{agent-distance} set $\mc{D}(x_k, X)$, defined similarly to \eqref{eq:anchor_distance_set}.
+We note that the $k$-th element of $\mc{D}(x_k, X)$ is always equal to $0$ because of its inclusion in $X$.

 We define the corresponding list of desired positions as